 While radiation burns are a common side effect of radiation therapy, there are cases in which a doctor negligently failed to warn the patient of the risk of burns associated with therapy or failed to recognize and treat the symptoms of infection occurring from the injury.
 An experienced Chicago burn injury lawyer can help you determine if your injury could be the subject of a medical malpractice claim.

 #4.
 Electrical Burns

 Electrical burns occur when the body comes in contact with electricity.
 When an individual comes in contact with electricity, the current travels through the body, exiting somewhere else.
 Along its journey through the body, the electrical current can cause damage to internal organs.
-Because of this, like chemical burns, electrical burns should be evaluated by a health care professional, regardless of how serious the injury appears to be.
+Because of this, like a chemical burn, an electrical burn should be evaluated by a healthcare professional, regardless of how serious the injury appears to be.

 - Damage to the nervous system can cause an individual to pass out or lead to muscle weakness or impact their ability to see or hear.